 Or, they can look at NASA's Mission Control Center.

 A capsule communicator for 25 missions, Musgrave considers NASA's mission control the best decision-making organization he's ever encountered.
 "They make timely, mission-critical decisions without hierarchy, without egos and without agendas," he says.
 "There's only one thing driving the right decision, and that is mission achievement."

 Musgrave has taken processes he's learned from the Mission Control Center and shared them with Exxon Mobil.
 "A massive drilling platform out there in the ocean is not very different than running a mission," he says.
 "It's not in space, but it's remote, and you have very critical, high-energy hardware you have to tame and a trained crew that needs to complete a task with proficiency."

-In Mission Control, they make timely, mission-critical decisions without heirarchy, without egos and without agendas.
+In Mission Control, they make timely, mission-critical decisions without hierarchy, without egos and without agendas.
 There's only one thing driving the right decision, and that is mission achievement.”Story Musgrave

 Beyond teaching and helping clients implement multiple domain synergy, these days Musgrave also finds himself drawn to augmented reality (AR) and mixed reality (MR).
 A consultant for Magic Leap, the Florida-based company that has raised more than $1.4 billion from backers like Alibaba, Google and Qualcomm, Musgrave's interest in the field goes back 55 years.